Yvonne Canu (French, 1921-2008)

 Insurance, donation, estate planning and curiosity

-A reward of $10,00.00 is being offered for the safe return of this work by Pablo Picasso that was stolen from DeLind Fine Art Appraisals, LLC.
+This work by Pablo Picasso was stolen from DeLind Fine Art Appraisals, LLC in 2018.
 Anyone with information is encouraged to contact the Milwaukee Police Department and the FBI.